etal/cnvkit/doc/pipeline.rst

     cnvkit.py call Sample.cns -y -m threshold -t=-1.1,-0.4,0.3,0.7 -o Sample.call.cns
     cnvkit.py call Sample.cns -y -m clonal --purity 0.65 -o Sample.call.cns

-The output is another .cns file, where the values in the log2 column are still log2-transformed and relative to the reference ploidy (by default: diploid autosomes, haploid Y or X/Y depending on reference gender).
-The segment log2 values are simply rounded to what they would be if the estimated copy number were an integer -- e.g. a neutral diploid state is represented as 0.0, and a copy number of 3 on a diploid chromosome is represented as 0.58.
-The output .cns file is still compatible with the other CNVkit commands that accept .cns files, and can be plotted the same way with the :ref:`scatter`, :ref:`heatmap` and :ref:`diagram` commands.
+The output is another .cns file, with an additional "cn" column listing each segment's absolute integer copy number.
+This .cns file is still compatible with the other CNVkit commands that accept .cns files, and can be plotted the same way with the :ref:`scatter`, :ref:`heatmap` and :ref:`diagram` commands.

-To get the absolute integer copy number values in a human-readable form, use the command :ref:`export` ``bed``.
+To get these copy number values in another format, e.g. BED or VCF, see the :ref:`export` command.

 Calling methods
 ```````````````